Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

   uint16_t mantissa = 0;

   while (line[char_counter] != 0) { // Loop until no more g-code words in line.

-    // Import the next g-code word, expecting a letter followed by a value.
-Otherwise, error out. letter = line[char_counter];
-    if((letter < 'A') || (letter > 'Z')) { FAIL(STATUS_EXPECTED_COMMAND_LETTER); } // [Expected word letter]
-    char_counter++;
-    if (!read_float(line, &char_counter, &value)) { FAIL(STATUS_BAD_NUMBER_FORMAT); } // [Expected word value]

-    // Convert values to smaller uint8 significand and mantissa values for parsing this word.
-    // NOTE: Mantissa is multiplied by 100 to catch non-integer command values.
-This is more
-    // accurate than the NIST gcode requirement of x10 when used for commands, but not quite
-    // accurate enough for value words that require integers to within 0.0001.
-This should be
-    // a good enough comprimise and catch most all non-integer errors.
-To make it compliant,
-    // we would simply need to change the mantissa to int16, but this add compiled flash space.
-    // Maybe update this later.
-    int_value = trunc(value);
-    mantissa =  round(100*(value - int_value)); // Compute mantissa for Gxx.x commands.
-        // NOTE: Rounding must be used to catch small floating point errors.

-    // Check if the g-code word is supported or errors due to modal group violations or has
-    // been repeated in the g-code block.
-If ok, update the command or record its value. switch(letter) {

-      /* 'G' and 'M' Command Words: Parse commands and check for modal group violations.
-         NOTE: Modal group numbers are defined in Table 4 of NIST RS274-NGC v3, pg.20 */

       case 'G':
         // Determine 'G' command and its modal group switch(int_value) {